Airport Parking vs. Uber/Lyft (2026): The Real Cost Math

 People often underestimate rideshare cost.
 Things to factor in:

 • Surge pricing.
-Friday afternoons, Sunday evenings, post-concert hours, and weather events all push fares up — sometimes 2–3× the base rate.
+Friday afternoons, Sunday evenings, post-concert hours, holiday travel days, and weather events all push fares up — sometimes 2–3× the base rate.
+In 2026, both Uber and Lyft also display occasional flat-rate premiums on airport runs during peak periods.

 • Airport pickup fees.
-Most major airports charge rideshare drivers a per-trip fee that gets passed to the rider.
+Most major US airports charge rideshare drivers a per-trip access fee that gets passed to the rider — typically $3–$7 in 2026.
 Add it to both legs.

 • Wait time on return.
 Late-night arrival queues for rideshare pickup at major airports can stretch 20–40 minutes during peak periods.
 Your time has value.